StevenBlack/vocab/million-dollar-words.md

 ### nom de guerre
-From the French, it means the same thing as "pseu- donym."
+From the French, it means the same thing as "pseudonym."
 Robert Zimmerman's nom de guerre, for example, is Bob Dylan.
 If you're going to use it, pronounce it correctly: NOME DE GAIR.

 ### nubbin